Pedicure With A Wart

 A virus can cause warts, and they can appear in all parts of the body.

-They have a rough surface and also can also come with black spots that represent small clotted blood vessels.
+They have a rough surface and can also come with black spots representing small clotted blood vessels.

 Can You Get a Pedicure with a Wart?

 Plantar warts are contagious and can transfer to another person through skin contact.

-Hence, this raises the question of whether a person can get a pedicure when they have a plantar wart.
+Hence, this raises whether a person can get a pedicure when they have a plantar wart.

 Warts are viral and tend to spread quickly.
-For example, if a salon fails to sterilize their tools used on an infected person, it can transfer to you.
+For example, if a salon fails to sterilize the tools used on an infected person, it can transfer to you.

 An infected person can transfer the virus to the nail technician by accident as well.

 Also, consider the basin used on that infected person.
 If it goes un-sterilized, the virus can spread to other people who will use that basin.

 To avoid the virus spreading to other people, do your pedicure at home, then go for polish at the nail salon.

-When going to the nail salon, cover the wart with a bandage, and inform the nail technicians of your plantar wart.
+Cover the wart with a bandage when going to the nail salon and inform the nail technicians of your plantar wart.

 Doing a pedicure at home can take up to 30 minutes of your time.